ShameGod/HashMaps/README.md

 ![image](https://user-images.githubusercontent.com/42012627/166509673-02f47b6b-e8fa-422f-8136-42068b9b72a5.png)

 In worst case scenario we would have a maximum of o(n/k).
 This represents a significant improvment compared to o(n).

+## Difference between a hashSet and HashMap
+HashSet uses HashMap for its implementation.
+Objects inserted in hashSets are actually hashMap keys with a value of a dummy object.
+HashSet:
+ - implements the Set interface allow on one null value and no duplicate values
+ - we can't access an element in a hashSet directly we need to iterate every time as there is no get function

+HashMap:
+ - contains a pair of key values and values can be accessed directly through their key
+ - HashMap can contain duplicate values but not keys